maxday/katacoda-scenarios/serverless/step4.md

 // placeholder-generate-commands
 </pre>

+*Here we've added a custom log line to output the generated filename, we will be able to see this log in the Datadog UI later in the workshop*

 Then let's generate PutObject and GetObjects command to respectively add a document to S3 and retrieve it